-Finally, we note that the concept of a global pointer is used in other systems, notably Split-C [9], to support remote put and get operations within homogeneous systems.
-The global pointer and RSR approach to communication also shares similarities with Active Messages [29] and Fast Messages [25].
-However the use of a global pointer to represent communication method is unique to Nexus.
+Finally, we note that concepts similar to the Nexus communication link are used in other systems.
+For example, Split-C [9] uses a global pointer construct to support remote put and get operations within homogeneous systems.
+Nexus mechanisms also share similarities with Active Messages [29] and Fast Messages [25].
+However the association of communication method choices with startpoints is unique to Nexus.